If you start counting Rubber Plant Benefits, you may get tired but this splendid rubber plant tree will not.

 Only Drooping: If the leaves of your rubber plant are drooping but not falling it means your plant is underwater.
 Water it properly and timely.

 Leaves Drooping and Falling: If you locate the problem as the drooping leaves are falling, your plant is overwatered.

 Check the pot.
 It must have drainage.
 If your pot doesn’t have holes for drainage either repot it to a new pot or give it less water so that roots will not rot.

 Rubber Plant Leaves Falling Off?

-The two most common reasons of falling leaves of rubber plant tree are over watering and change in light exposure.
+The two most common reasons for falling leaves of rubber plant trees are over-watering and change in light exposure.

-If you bring your outdoor plant to inside, it may be affected due to change in light exposure and leaves will shed.
+If you bring your outdoor plant inside, it may be affected due to a change in light exposure and leaves will shed.

-Other reason is over watering.
+Another reason is overwatering.
 As rubber plant is sensitive to watering, neither over water nor underwater it.